-💪 Fix it fast, fix it right—underwater or on dry land!
+💪 Fix it fast, fix it right—underwater or dry, WaterWeld’s got your back!

-J-B Weld 8277 WaterWeld is a hand-mixable two-part epoxy putty stick that cures underwater and sets in 25 minutes, fully curing in 1 hour.
-With a lap shear strength of 1300 PSI and heat resistance up to 300°F, it bonds a wide range of materials including metals, plastics, and fiberglass.
-NSF-certified safe for potable water, it’s ideal for plumbing, fuel tanks, pools, boats, and more, making it the go-to solution for durable, fast, and versatile repairs.
+J-B Weld 8277 WaterWeld is a hand-mixable two-part epoxy putty stick that cures underwater in just 1 hour.
+With a tensile strength of 1300 PSI and resistance to heat up to 300°F, it reliably seals leaks and repairs plumbing, fuel tanks, pools, and more.
+NSF-certified safe for potable water, it bonds to metals, plastics, and fiberglass, making it the go-to solution for durable, fast, and versatile repairs.

 | ASIN | B000BRQ0TW |